open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 ### Defining a contracting process

-For public procurement OCDS defines a unique contracting process as:
+For procurement OCDS defines a unique contracting process as:

 > All the planning, tendering information, awards, contracts and contract implementation information related to a single initiation process.